-The software uninstall steps are similar in Windows XP, Windows Vista, and Windows 7, here we just take Windows 7 for example.
+The software uninstall steps are similar in Windows XP, Windows Vista, and Windows 7, here we just use Windows 7 as an example.

 6.1.1 Uninstall the utility software from your PC

 On the Windows taskbar, click the Start button, click All programs→TP-LINK, and then click Uninstall-TP-LINK Wireless Configuration Utility.